-Stef learned how to row at JEB Stuart HS and the University of Pennsylvania.
-He has enjoyed coaching in Fairfax, Seattle, and Baltimore.
-Stef began coaching with 3 years at George Mason University, then spent 6 years as the Varsity Girl’s coach at Robinson Secondary.
-The team won numerous medals at Virginia State championships in that time period.
+Stefan learned how to row at JEB Stuart HS and the University of Pennsylvania.
+He’s enjoyed coaching in Fairfax, Seattle, and Baltimore.
+Stefan began coaching at George Mason University, then spent 6 years as the Varsity Girl’s Coach at Robinson Secondary School.
+The team won the Girl’s 2nd 8 event at Stotesbury in 2002 and a Virginia state title in 2005 and numerous other States medals in those years.
 Following Robinson, Stefan moved to Seattle, living there for 5 years.
 He taught high school history in Sammamish, WA and coached for Mount Baker Crew.
 He took multiple crews to USRowing Youth Nationals, placing as high as 5th in the Boy’s Varsity 8.
-In 2010, Stef took over as the Novice Men’s and Novice Women’s coach at Loyola University Maryland.
-He has served in that role for 3 years during which Loyola’s Lightweight Women’s 4 placed 4th at the IRA national championship.
-Stefan became Varsity Boys Coach at Oakton High School in November 2013.
-He coaches in the Summer and Fall for Resilient Rowing Club and coached a US Junior National Team Development Camp in 2015.
-Stefan is certified by USRowing as a Level III certified coach, and also works as a substitute teacher for FCPS.
+In 2010, Stefan took over as the Novice Men’s & Women’s coach at Loyola University Maryland.
+He served in that role for 3 years, during which Loyola’s Ltwt Women’s 4 placed 4th at the IRA National Championship.

 Russell Topp - men's Freshman coach